Official websites use .mil

 If the Michigan National Guard is unable to support your event, you will be notified as soon as possible.
 Thank you for your interest in the National Guard.
 We look forward to hearing from you.

-Please fill out the DD2535 form for all community event requests.
-Fill out the DD2536 form if your request requires any aviation assets.
-Submit the DD2535 and DD2536 forms completed to firstname.lastname@example.org.
-A notice of 30 days is required on all requests and they are approved in the order they are received.
+Please fill out the DD2536 form for all community event requests.
+Fill out the DD2535 form if your request requires any aviation assets.
+Submit the completed DD2535 and/or DD2536 forms to email@example.com.
+A minimum notice of 45 days is required for all requests.
+Requests are processed in the order they are received.

 PLEASE NOTE: The submission of a DD Form 2536 (Request for Armed Forces Participation) or DD Form 2535 (Request for Military Aerial Support) does not guarantee Michigan National Guard participation in your event.
 We strongly advise not to advertise or publicize National Guard participation in your event until you have received confirmation.